 For the glaze:

 In a small bowl, whisk together all the glaze ingredients until smooth.
-If the glaze seems too thick, add more almond milk, 1 teaspoon at a time, to thin it.
+If the glaze seems too thick, add more dairy-free milk, 1 teaspoon at a time, to thin it.

 Dip the top of each donut into the glaze.
 Twist the donut as you remove it from the glaze to give it a nice finish and prevent drips